 Review: Beauty and the Beast by One of Us in co-production with Improbable

 Mat Fraser and Julie Atlas Muz poke fun at the absurdity of normality in their new production of the age old tale of Beauty and Beast.
 Directed by Phelim McDermott, Artistic Director of Improbable, the company conspire to make an adult fairytale like no other.
 Tam Gilbert reviews a performance at the Young Vic, London

-Extant Theatre's blind Zombie movie filmed in Zagreb.
-Follow the video diary of our heroine Helen as she joins blind and partially sighted people from across the world to take part in a Zagreb clinic’s medical trial claiming to restore sight in 24 hours.
+Extant Theatre's blind Zombie movie was filmed in Zagreb.
+Below you can follow the video diary of the heroine Helen as she joins blind and partially sighted people from across the world to take part in a Zagreb clinic’s medical trial claiming to restore sight in 24 hours.
 How far did they go to get their sight back?
 Experience the shocking outcome of Extant’s interactive online film narrative!